-Graduation with Academic Honors
+Graduation with Academic Accolades

 graduation_with_honors

-University Policies: Graduation with Academic Honors
+University Policies: Graduation with Academic Accolades

 Commencement programs will list eligible students as “Candidates for Honors” based on their having earned both undergraduate and program grade point averages of 3.5 or higher prior to the semester preceding graduation.
 Final determination of a student’s eligibility to graduate with academic honors will be based on the student’s standing upon completion of the degree.
-The name of the honor is decided by the unit.

-Students who were admitted to the University Honors program may be eligible to graduate as an Honors Scholar.
-Students who complete the necessary coursework with the required GPA will earn the designation of University Honors Scholar on both their transcript and diploma.
+• Students in the University Honors Scholars program who maintain a 3.50 cumulative UofL GPA and complete an Honors-approved academic plan, focused on interdisciplinary Honors seminars and including a minimum of 24 credit hours in Honors coursework, will earn the recognition of University Honors Scholar on their transcript and diploma.
 Students who earn this distinction are awarded a medal and recognized at an awards ceremony prior to university commencement.

 Unit-Specific Policies